-The follow degree courses are 3 years in duration and tuition fees are £12,250 per year for students joining DMU in September 2017.
+The follow degree courses are 3 years in duration and start in September 2018.

 Our Performing Arts course focuses on contemporary and innovative performance.
 You will learn live performance skills including dance and contemporary acting alongside film-making, sound composition and the use of media manipulation software.